tylert/yummy-scripts/brunch/overnight_oats.rst

 Overnight Oats

-1/2 cup oats (50-50 large flake, spelt)
+* 1/2 cup oats (50-50 large flake, spelt)
-1 tsp hemp seeds
+* 1 tsp hemp seeds
-1 tsp pea protein
+* 1 tsp pea protein
-1/2 tsp cinnamon
+* 1/2 tsp cinnamon
-some almonds
+* some almonds
-vanilla almond milk (quantity at the discretion of the individual)
+* vanilla almond milk (quantity at the discretion of the individual)

 Other additional ingredients may be added such as:

-- raisons
+* raisins
-- fresh or frozen fruit pieces
+* fresh or frozen fruit pieces

 Add all the dry ingredients to a small mason jar.
 The night before, add at least enough vanilla almond milk to wet all the dry ingredients.